DPP Needs to Up Legal Force Against Eco-Terrorists' Finances

 Extinction Rebellion is deliberately structured to make it difficult to deal with them as an organisation.
 Extinction Rebellion describe themselves as a “do-it-together movement“; in reality this means they simply operate along the lines of the classic twentieth-century cell structure long used by terrorist groups.
-This makes it hard to punish the organisation for digging up Trinity College Cambridge’s ancient quad, digging up the turf outside the Home Office, spray painting the Bank of England or countless other acts of vandalism like today’s attack on the HQ of Barclay’s Bank.
+This makes it hard to punish the organisation for digging up Trinity College Cambridge’s ancient quad, digging up the turf outside the Home Office, spray painting the Bank of England or countless other acts of vandalism like today’s attack on the HQ of Barclays Bank.
 The individuals responsible suffer little in consequence and the organisation goes entirely unscathed.

 Extinction Rebellion says more than 3,400 of its people have been arrested, with about 1,700 charged, mostly for minor public order offences such as obstructing the highway.
 About 900 people have pleaded guilty and another 800 have either been tried or were still awaiting their day in court.
 The activists who cause massive damage to property or losses by their actions receive minimal punishment.
 Small fines and suspended sentences being the rule in most cases.
 The organisation’s campaign of criminal damage goes unchecked as a result.